 Moderated by Charles Carreras

-In this online program, Dr. Charlie Carreras, Professor Emeritus of Ramapo College, will moderate the discussion as faculty and staff of Ramapo share their stories about what it was like in the early years.
-Dr. Eddie Saiff, Professor of Biology and Dean of the School of Theoretical and Applied Science, Dr. Clifford Peterson, retired professor of international politics, and Nancy Mackin Robinson, Dean of Students (retired), will be panelists.
-Afterwards, Ramapo College alumni and staff will be invited to share about their experiences at the college during the 1970’s.
-There will also be opportunity for attendees to ask questions.
+Participants: Dr. Eddie Saiff, Professor of Biology and Dean of the School of Theoretical and Applied Science, Dr. Clifford Peterson, retired professor of international politics, and Nancy Mackin Robinson, Dean of Students (retired).
+Afterwards, Ramapo College alumni and staff share their experiences and talk about the professors that they remember.

 Eddie Saiff came to Mahwah to live when he became Assistant Professor of Biology in the second year of the College.
 He is currently dean of the School of Theoretical and Applied Science and has taught and mentored students and provided leadership in the College community throughout his career.
 He served four terms as president of the Faculty Assembly.
 He has been a member and president of the Mahwah Board of Education, the Mahwah Environmental Commission, and the New York-New Jersey Trail Conference.
 He is a Fellow of the American Association for the Advancement of Science, the Linnean Society of London, and the American Society of Ornithologists.
 He is the author of 48 academic papers and has presented his research at conferences in the US, Europe and Russia.
 He is the recipient of awards from Ramapo College for Outstanding Contributions to the Extracurriculum and for Contributions to the College Judicial System.
 He served three terms as president of Temple Beth Haverim Shir Shalom in Mahwah.
 He is an Eagle Scout and served as Scoutmaster of Troop 50 in Mahwah.